Geophysics-AI/cme216-spring-2020/Homework/ADCME_HW/HW Questions.md

 The data file `data.txt` is a $(N_T+1)\times 2$ matrix, where the first and the second columns are $u_1(t)$ and $u_2(t)$ respectively.

-{:start="10"}
+{:start="11"}
-1. Using these data to do inverse modeling and report the values $a, b$ and $c$.
+1. Use these data to do inverse modeling and report the values $a, b$ and $c$.
 We do not provide a starter code intentionally, but the forward computation codes in (b) and Problem 1 will be helpful.

 Hint: